tayloraportman/SpotifyPlaylist/README.md

 2. Select 'create application' and check the box for 'Web API'
 - This will bring you to a page where you can access your personal Client ID and Client Secret
 3. Input Client ID and Client Secret into the config settings
-- in terminal run the following command:
+- In terminal run the following command:
 ```
 make config
 ```